telerik/kendo-ui-core/docs/controls/charts/how-to/interaction/explode-clicked-pie-segment.md

 title: Explode Clicked Pie Chart Segment
 page_title: Explode Clicked Pie Chart Segment | Kendo UI Charts
 description: "Learn how to explode a clicked segment in a Kendo UI Pie Chart."
+previous_url: /controls/charts/how-to/explode-clicked-pie-segment
 slug: howto_explodeclickedsegment_piecharts
 ---

 # Explode Clicked Pie Chart Segment

+To improve the visualization of the data illustrated in a Kendo UI Pie Chart, you might need to explode a segment that was clicked by the user.

-The example below demonstrates how to explode a clicked segment in a Kendo UI Pie Chart.
+The example below demonstrates how to achieve this behavior.

 ###### Example